News

 Access MCCA's press release archive for details on new and past announcements and announcements reguarding higher education, advising, and grants.
 VIEW MORE

-Following initial approval of the budget in the House Subcommittee on Higher Education and Community Colleges, Michigan Community College Association President Brandy Johnson issued the following statement...
+Following Gov. Whitmer’s presentation of the 2026 executive budget recommendation, Michigan Community College Association President Brandy Johnson issued the following statement:

 MCCA in the News